Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

-The \textbf{approximation error} is the distance between the optimal policy $f^\star(\cdot)$ and the function closest to the policy representable by a DNN with given architecture (i.e., $\hat{f}^\star(\cdot)$), which depends on the target function to be learned (i.e., $f^\star(\cdot)$) and the expressive capability of the DNN.

-The \textbf{estimation error} is the distance between the best-fitted policy $\hat{f}^\star(\cdot)$ by a DNN with given architecture and the policy $\hat{f}(\cdot)$ learned by the DNN from a given set of training samples, which depends on the size of the training set and the width and depth of the DNN.
+To help understand, we represent the performance gap of two polices in \eqref{eq_decom_gen_err} by the ``distance'' between them in Fig. \ref{fig_est_appr}.
+As illustrated in Fig. \ref{fig_est_appr}(a), the \textit{approximation error} is the distance between the target function $f^\star(\cdot)$ to be learned and the function closest to the policy representable by a given DNN, i.e., $\hat{f}^\star(\cdot)$.
+The \textit{estimation error} is the distance between the best-fitted policy $\hat{f}^\star(\cdot)$ by a given DNN and the policy $\hat{f}(\cdot)$ learned by the DNN with a given set of training samples.